On Minimal Achievable Quotas in Multiwinner Voting: Quota-Based Strengthening of Proportionality

 \subsection{Worst-Case Analysis of Existing Rules}

-Many known rules can always guarantee the Droop quota, meaning that $\alpha_{\text{JR}}^*(I) \leq \frac{k}{k+1}$ for every instance $I$.
-Nevertheless, there exist instances where the optimal $\alpha$-value is smaller by a factor of $\frac{n}{k+1}$.
-Intuitively, this follows from the fact that many rules greedily select candidates that are approved by a lot of voters and do not consider whether the voters who are underrepresented approve common candidates. \Cref{fig:visualisation_example1} visualizes such an instance for $k = 5$.
+Many known rules can always guarantee the Droop quota.
+Nevertheless, there are instances in which these voting rules perform very poorly with respect to the optimal $\alpha$-value.
+Intuitively, this follows from the fact that many rules greedily select candidates approved by many voters and do not consider whether underrepresented voters approve of common candidates. \Cref{fig:visualisation_example1} visualizes such an instance for $k = 5$.